-When he meets Jamie for the first time, he mistakenly calls her "Janie" (and one will notice that he refers to her by that name even before the facelift).
+When he meets Jamie for the first time, he mistakenly calls her "Janie" (and one will notice that he refers to her by that name even before his facelift).
 She is understandably not pleased to find that Castor has "forgotten" her name, and Castor hastily looks at a bed pillow with Jamie's name on it before replying, "I don't think you heard me, Jamie.
 You got something that I crave."
 Castor also smokes, while Archer doesn't.

 Jamie Archer: Clarissa left those here.
 Castor Troy: Oh, well I won't tell mom if you don't.
 [He lights a cigarette] Jamie Archer: When did you start smoking?
 Castor Troy: You'll be seeing a lot of changes around here. [blows smoke rings in Jamie's face] Papa's got a brand new bag!
 OW!
 [Jamie laughs.
 Castor slowly walks out of the room singing along to the music]

 Castor uses Archer's job to cut a "deal" with Pollux to get him out of prison.
 The real Archer is shown to be a tough cop who doesn't ever cut plea bargains with suspects, and especially not with someone like Pollux.
 Lazarro even calls Castor out on this, saying it's unlike Archer.
 Castor gets away by replying, "Well, when all else fails, fresh tactics!"

 Castor sees Pollux die in front of him, and understandably he breaks down in tears.
 Then Loomis sees him and says, "Sir why are you so upset?
 It's just Pollux Troy."
 Castor gets away by shooting Loomis in the face.

 Throughout all this, one would think Castor's offbeat sense of humor and behavior especially around Eve would tip off that something was fishy about him.